Chapter Two - The City of Arcadia

 "Calm it, Barsy.
-We could at least give it a try" Sam muttered, shrugging.
+We could at least give it a try, right?"
+Sam muttered, shrugging.

 "BARSY!"
 Silvia screamed angrily.

 "We could sneak in using the roof or something.
-We don't have to barge in and be noticed so easily" she said quietly.
+Maybe the vents like you said.
+We don't have to barge in and be noticed so easily."
+Silvia said gently.

 "...
 But we AREN'T leaving!
-Plus we can't use a rope like that two-hundred year old movie, Mission Impossible, Sam watches!
-The car would way a ton!" he shouted.
+Plus, we can't use a rope like those two-hundred year old spy movies Sam watches!
+The car would way tonnes!"
+Barsy shouted.

-Silvia groaned and gave up.
+Silvia groaned and gave up on him.
 She slopped down on the hammock, muttering curses to herself.